VemuriSahithya/llvm-project/codeball/README.md

 ```

 2. 🎉 That's it!
 Codeball will now run on your pull requests, and will pre-approve your PR if it's a good one!

+        # with:
+        #   do-label: "true"                    # Configure if the action should label approved contributions
+        #   label-name: "codeball:approved"     # Configure the label name to set if Codeball approves the contribution
+        #   do-approve: "true"                  # Configure if the action should approve PRs that have been approved by Codeball